Scalable learning of macroscopic stochastic dynamics: Introduction

-In this work, we develop a framework that can accurately identify the macroscopic dynamics of stochastic microscopic systems, while requiring only microscopic simulations of small systems.
-Specifically, given the data distribution $\mathcal{D}$, composed of snapshots of large systems spanning states from far-from-equilibrium to near-equilibrium, we introduce a partial evolution scheme which evolves $\bx_t\sim \mathcal{D}$ locally within a local patch $\mathcal{I}$ for a short time $\delta t$ to produce training data pairs $\{\bx_t, \bx_{t+\delta t, \mathcal{I}} \}$.
-Next, building on the workflow of Ref. \citep{chenConstructingCustomThermodynamics2023a}, we identify the closure variables to the macroscopic observables and model the resulting dynamics via stochastic differential equations (SDE).
-To adapt to the training data generated through the partial evolution scheme, we introduce a modified SDE loss and provide a theoretical justification.
-In addition, we design a hierarchical upsampling scheme that efficiently generates $\mathcal{D}$ from the small-system trajectory distribution $\mathcal{D}_s$.
+In this work, we develop a framework that can accurately derive the macroscopic dynamics of stochastic microscopic systems, while requiring only microscopic simulations of small systems.
+Specifically, given the dataset $D$, composed of snapshots of large systems spanning states from far-from-equilibrium to near-equilibrium, we introduce a partial evolution scheme which evolves $\bx_t \in D$ locally within a local patch $\mathcal{I}$ for a short time $\delta t$ to produce training data pairs $\{\bx_t, \bx_{t+\delta t, \mathcal{I}} \}$.
+Next, building on the workflow of Ref.~\cite{chenConstructingCustomThermodynamics2023a}, we derive the closure variables to the macroscopic observables and model the resulting dynamics via stochastic differential equations (SDE).
+To account for the additional stochasticity introduced by the random selection of patches in the partial evolution scheme, we introduce a modified SDE loss and provide a theoretical justification.
+In addition, we design a hierarchical upsampling scheme that efficiently generates a large-system dataset $D$ from a small-system dataset $D_s$, which consists of snapshots sampled from trajectories of the small system.

-The key idea of our framework is summarized in \cref{fig:algorithm}.
+The key idea of our framework is illustrated in \cref{fig:algorithm}.
+Key notations are summarized in \cref{app:notation}.
 We provide a detailed description of each component in \cref{sec:method}.
-We further validate the accuracy and robustness of our method through a variety of stochastic microscopic systems, including stochastic partial differential equations (SPDE) systems, spin systems, and a more realistic NbMoTa alloy system in \cref{sec:results}.
+In \cref{sec:results}, we further validate the accuracy and robustness of our method through a variety of stochastic microscopic systems, including stochastic partial differential equations (SPDE) systems, spin systems, and a more realistic NbMoTa alloy system.